Cycle Routes to Portsmouth

-We suggest you use the west side of the bridge because it gives you shared pedestrian/cycle route all the way from the top of the Billy Trail to where the trail emerges at Langstone Road (the red section of the route).
+We suggest you use the west side of the bridge because it gives you shared pedestrian/cycle route all the way from the top of the Billy Trail to where the trail emerges at Langstone Road (the red section of the route), but if it’s very windy, it can be more sheltered on the east side.

 From there the route goes along Langstone Road to the entrance to Langstone Technology park.
 The pavement on the west side of the road is a shared cycle path.